Harlaxton

 Harlaxton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects that could impact this region.
-Notable ones include Habitat Mt Kynoch, The Willows, Harlaxton (formerly Northgate Vista Estate), Northgate Vista Master Planned Residential Community, and Highcrest Estate.
-The following list highlights those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified nine projects likely impacting the area.
+Key projects include Habitat Mt Kynoch, The Willows, Harlaxton (formerly Northgate Vista Estate), Northgate Vista Master Planned Residential Community, and Highcrest Estate.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.